Grade Level: 10 (9-10)

 Discussion Questions: Before beginning the lesson, ask students the following questions to gauge their base knowledge of the lesson topics:

 - What is happening if an object is static?
 (Answer: The forces acting on the object are equal in magnitude.
-Thus, the object is not moving.
 Refer to Figure 1.)

 - What is happening if an object is dynamic?
 (Answer: The forces acting on the object are not equal in magnitude, meaning that one or more forces are greater than the others.
 This imbalance of forces results in movement of the object.
 Refer to Figure 2.)